Baskets + Boundaries: How I Stay Organized with Kids

 After yet another basket and bin purchase, I started to reevaluate our system.
 We had THINGS to keep us organized, but not strategies that were clear and involved everyone in the house being on the same page.
 For me, the following three shifts have been a game changer:

-1. Asking permission before beginning a new project.
-This allows my daughter the freedom to try new things but ensures we’re not starting a multiple hour project + cleanup just before bedtime when stress levels are already high.
+This allows my daughter the freedom to try new things but ensures we’re not starting a multiple-hour project and cleanup just before bedtime when stress levels are already high.

-3. Have dedicated spaces for needed activities.
-Following an unfortunate playdate with some markers and a wall, we’ve identified spaces where art and slime are welcomed, and others that are off-limits.
-Setting this foundation helps us keep supplies organized in the correct space AND helps my daughter to understand the WHY behind not having slime in her bedroom.
+Following an unfortunate playdate with some markers and a wall, we’ve identified spaces where art and slime are welcomed and others that are off-limits.
+Setting this foundation helps us keep supplies organized in the correct space AND helps my daughter understand the WHY behind not having slime in her bedroom.
 This also ensures that the most visible areas of our home are tidy 90% of the time, while our work and art spaces have more relaxed standards.

 Offer easy solutions to make tidying self-sufficient and age-appropriate.

 I’m a big believer in enabling my child to be self-sufficient in life.
 For play, it was equally important that she be involved in the setup and cleanup.
-As you can imagine, this looks quite different at age seven than it did at age three, but with the right rules and tools, children of every age can help in the tidying up process.
+As you can imagine, this looks quite different at age seven than it did at age three, but with the right rules and tools, children of every age can help in the tidying-up process.
 Some constants have been to:

-2. Have a place for everything and everything in its place.
 We use everything from baskets to shoe boxes to mason jars to keep things organized.
 We sort like with like, and have clearly defined homes for each type of item.
 This makes cleanup a snap, as you know just how to get everything back in place.

-3. We tidy up quickly each evening, just before bedtime—setting a timer and making a race of it.
 We spend about ten minutes most nights getting the house ready for the next day.
 This quick dash ensures that the mess never gets too out of hand.
 Weekly or monthly, I’ll go a bit deeper, finding all hidden gems stuffed in cushions, drawers, and bins that need to go back to their true home.

 We spend about ten minutes most nights getting the house ready for the next day.
 This quick dash ensures that the mess never gets too out of hand.